4 Best Rear Tine Tillers of 2023 – Reviews & Top Picks

 1. Champion Dual Rotating Rear Tine Tiller – Best Overall

 The Champion Dual Rotating Rear Tine Tiller is a versatile machine.
 It has a 19-inch tilling width and an 8-inch tilling depth.
-This is more than enough for your average homeowner and even some professionals.
+This is more than enough for the average homeowner and some professionals.
 It features a dual-rotation tilling, allowing you to switch quickly from forward to reverse as necessary.
-Because this allows you more flexibility in the garden, you’ll be able to get your tasks done fast.
+Because it allows you more flexibility in the garden, you’ll be able to get your tasks done fast.

 2. Yard Machines 208cc Rear Tine Tiller – Best Value

-The handle height is very adjustable to ensure that the machine is comfortable for you to use.
-The handle is quite comfortable as well, so you shouldn’t experience much fatigue while using this machine.
-The tines are made of steel, as they should be, which ensures that they are plenty strong enough to last for many years to come.
-A 2-year warranty backs the whole thing.
-We also loved how easily it tore through the dirt, including hard clay.
+The handle height is adjustable to ensure that the machine is comfortable for you to use.
+The handle is also quite comfortable, so you shouldn’t experience much fatigue while using this machine.
+The tines are made of steel, as they should be, which ensures that they are strong enough to last for many years to come.
+A 2-year warranty is included, and we also loved how easily it tore through the dirt, including hard clay.

-The main problem is that you have to unset the wheels to move it around without turning it on.
-This is a small inconvenience, but it was enough to keep it out of first place.
+The main problem is that you have to reposition the wheels to move it around without turning it on.
+This is a minor inconvenience, but it was enough to keep it out of first place.

 3. EARTHQUAKE Victory Rear Tine Tiller – Premium Choice

 We loved that this tiller had an instant reverse.
-This means you can pull the reverse lever and move the tiller backward to change directions – much more accessible than most of the competition.
+This means you can pull the reverse lever and move the tiller backward to change directions.
 Despite its powerful engine, it is effortless to move around.
 It has a compact frame, and the weight is evenly distributed for easy transportation.
-It can be easily maneuvered in tight growing spaces and along the end of garden rows.
+It can be easily maneuvered in tight spaces and along the end of garden rows.

 It even comes with a 5-year warranty with US-based service and support.
 The tines can be adjusted, allowing you to achieve the perfect depth for your garden.
 The handlebars are adjustable as well, ensuring you can comfortably use this machine for an extended period.